themadan/amitness.github.io/content/articles/data-augmentation-in-nlp.md

 Unlike Computer Vision where using image data augmentation is a standard practice, augmentation of text data in NLP is pretty rare.
 This is because trivial operations for images like rotating an image a few degrees or converting it into grayscale doesn't change its semantics.
 This presence of semantically invariant transformation is what made augmentation an essential toolkit in Computer Vision research.
 ![](/images/semantic-invariance-nlp.png){.img-center}

 I was curious if there were attempts at developing augmentation techniques for NLP and explored the existing literature.
-In this post, I will give an overview of the current approaches being used for augmenting text data based on my findings.
+In this post, I will give an overview of the current approaches being used for text data augmentation based on my findings.

-## Augmentation Techniques
+## NLP Data Augmentation Techniques
 ## 1. Lexical Substitution
 This line of work tries to substitute words present in a text without changing the meaning of the sentence.

 - **Thesaurus-based substitution**